Understanding the experiences of and attitudes towards Medical Appraisal 2020

 What were the key findings?

-- Wellbeing-based discussions were described as supportive, person-centred conversations that were relevant now and in the future.
+• Discussions on wellbeing-based were described as supportive, person-centred conversations.
+They were seen as relevant now and in the future.

-- Barriers to discussions included the appraisee/appraiser relationship, the knowledge and skills of the appraiser and the perceived risk of raising a wellbeing concern.
+• The appraisee/appraiser relationship was viewed as a barrier to discussions.
+As was the knowledge and skills of the appraiser, and the perceived risk of raising a wellbeing concern.

-- Most appraisers and responsible officers stated the reduced paperwork was still an appropriate amount of information to make a revalidation recommendation.
+• Most appraisers and responsible officers said the reduced paperwork was still the right amount of detail to make a revalidation recommendation.

-- There were some concerns that the responsibility to extract and document information about the doctor’s practice during the appraisal discussion was solely on the appraiser.
+• Concerns that the responsibility to document information about the doctor’s practice during the appraisal discussion was solely on the appraiser were raised.

-- Information and training are needed to ensure appraisers have the appropriate knowledge and confidence in wellbeing discussions.
+• There needs to be information and training to make sure appraisers have knowledge and confidence in wellbeing discussions.

-- Local measures must be in place to ensure that if wellbeing concerns are raised, they are met with a meaningful response which will help the doctor obtain the support they need.
+• Local measures must be in place to make sure any wellbeing concerns raised are responsed to in a way that helps the doctor get the support they need.

 Why did we commission this research?

-This research was commissioned to understand the views and experiences of appraisees, appraisers and responsible officers about the model of appraisal that was introduced in response to the Covid-19 pandemic, known as Medical Appraisal 2020.
+We asked for this research to understand the views of appraisees, appraisers and responsible officers.
+We wanted to hear their views about the model of appraisal introduced in response to the Covid-19 pandemic.
+This is also known as Medical Appraisal 2020.

 What did the research involve?

-The research was delivered by an independent research agency, ICE Creates, and included an online survey with 832 appraisees and appraisers.
-A follow-up telephone interview was conducted with 59 appraisees and appraisers and 10 responsible officers to provide a more in-depth understanding of individuals views and experiences.
+Independent research agency ICE Creates did an online survey with 832 appraisees and appraisers.
+They followed up with telephone interview to provide a more in-depth understanding of experiences.

 Download research